Go to home page - New Zealand History online

 1846 painting showing Boulcott's stockade in the Hutt Valley.

-Painting of Bugler William Allen sounding his horn to give warning during a night attack at Boulcott's farm, Hutt Valley.
+Painting of Bugler William Allen sounding his horn to give warning during the attack on Boulcott's Farm, Hutt Valley.